okbalefthanded/pyLpov/README.md

 see ```cmd_tuto.bat``` on how to set and execute the offline analysis, and follow ```sa_hybrid_train.py``` in pyLpov/scripts/standalone on how to set an automatice processing script.

 #### - End-To-End Deep Neural Networks
-Trained Keras models saved in H5 format are supported.
+Trained Keras models saved in H5 and TF2 SavedModl format are supported.

 ### Online processing
 - Make sure the python scripting box is available in the OpenVibe Designer Scripting tab.